What You Need to Know About ELLs: FAQs

 How many ELLs are there in the U.S.?

-In 2020, there were more than 4.9 million ELLs in U.S. public schools, comprising nearly 10% of students in U.S. public schools.
-ELLs are the fastest-growing student population in the country, growing 60% in the last decade, as compared with 7% growth of the general student population (Grantmakers for Education, 2013).
+In 2021, there were more than 5.3 million ELLs in U.S. public schools, comprising more than 10% of students in U.S. public schools.

 Where do ELLs live?

 There are ELLs attending schools in all 50 states.
+You can see updated numbers on Migration Policy Institute's state map.
 ELLs are still heavily concentrated in states such as California, Arizona, Florida, Texas, New York, and Illinois.
-California has more than 1.5 million ELLs, who comprise nearly 25% of the state’s total K-12 population (Ruiz Soto, Hooker, and Batalova, 2015).
+California has more than 1.1 million ELLs.

 What languages do ELLs speak?

 Most ELLs – more than 70% – speak Spanish.
+Arabic, Chinese, Vietnamese, and Portuguese are the next most common languages.
 However, as a group, ELLs speak more than 400 languages, and the most common languages spoken by students vary by state.
-For example, in 2012, there were five states where Spanish was not the primary language: Alaska (Yupik), Hawaii (Ilokano), Montana (German), Maine (Somali), and Vermont (Nepali) (Batalova and McHugh, 2010b).
+For example, in Maine, Portugues and Somali are currently the most common languages.

-For detailed information about languages by state, see our State Resources section as well as this fact sheet from the Migration Policy Institute.
+For detailed information about languages by state, see our State Resources section.

 Are most ELLs immigrants?

-No. While some ELLs are immigrants and newcomers to this country, the majority of ELLs enrolled in U.S. schools are born in the U.S. and as such, they are American citizens: 85 percent of pre-kindergarten to 5th grade ELL students and 62 percent of 6th to 12th grade ELL students are born in the U.S. (Zong and Batalova, 2015).
+No. While some ELLs are immigrants and newcomers to this country, the majority of ELLs enrolled in U.S. schools are born in the U.S. and as such, they are American citizens.

 What are some of ELLs’ strengths and challenges?

-ELLs’ needs, strengths, and challenges can vary dramatically, even within the same classroom or among students from the same country.
-Having an effective way to evaluate students’ needs is crucial to helping students succeed.
+ELLs’ experiences, strengths, and challenges can vary dramatically, even within the same classroom or among students from the same country.
+This is why it's important to have collaborative systems in place that can evaluate each student's individual situation.
 Some of ELLs’ strengths may include:

 • Strong literacy skills in their native language